Report a flood

 For all other types of flooding (groundwater, surface water and flooding from small watercourses) please call 0121 704 8004.

 You can request sandbags by calling 0121 704 8000.
 We may provide you with white sandless sandbags that are lightweight, easy to store and become absorbent upon contact with water.
 It's your responsibility to dispose of any sandbags once the risk of flooding has passed.
+Our Sandbags guide provides useful information about sandbags and how to use them.

 If you have been affected by flooding we would be grateful if you could complete the following online form, which asks questions about your property and the impact of the flood.